 ‘Bouquet’ flowers early and produces an abundance of seeds.
 This is a great choice if you want a lot of fresh cut flowers or seeds to use in the kitchen.

-This cultivar can grow to 24-36 inches tall at maturity and has a 4- to 8-inch spread.
+This cultivar can grow to 24 to 36 inches tall at maturity and has a four- to eight-inch spread.

 Organic ‘Bouquet’ seeds are available for purchase in an assortment of packet sizes at Eden Brothers.